 Jharkhand Election Results: BJP allies LJP, JD(U) fail to open account

-Ranchi, Dec 23: Ram Vilas Paswan' Lok Janshakti Party and Nitish Kumar led-Janata Dal (United) faced its worst defeat so far as the party failed to even open its account in Jharkhand polls.
+Ranchi, Dec 23: Ram Vilas Paswan's Lok Janshakti Party and Nitish Kumar led-Janata Dal (United) faced its worst defeat so far as the party failed to even open its account in Jharkhand polls.

-As per the latest trends, JDU, hovering around 0.70% may fail to get 1% vote share in Jharkhand.
-LJP gets 0.27% votes.
+As per the latest trends, JDU, hovering around 0.70 per cent may fail to get 1 per cent vote share in Jharkhand.
+LJP gets 0.27 per cent votes.

 LJP, a part of the BJP-led National Democratic Alliance in Bihar and the Centre, went solo in the state election after an apparent snub from the BJP.